Stumbling Toward Simplicity: Sustainable, Natural and Simple Living

 I love growing things and I’m learning more about growing my own food every year.
-It’s a challenge as I’m surrounded by beautiful, towering Black walnut trees that exude a substance that is toxic to many vegetables, so I’ve joined a local CSA as well.
+It’s a challenge as I’m surrounded by beautiful, towering Black walnut trees that exude a substance that is toxic to many vegetables.
 I also love recycling and ‘re-creating’ useful things from previous generations.

 I was very fortunate to move from downtown Toronto to this tiny hamlet on a lake in 1998.
 This simple, old house has retained many vestiges of the McBride’s simple aesthetics.
-I love things that have withstood the ravages of time, especially if they were originally made by hand with love and care.
+Things that have withstood the ravages of time attract me, especially if they were originally made by hand with love and care.

-I used to have a shop and my office in the front part of the house – they’re back to being the ‘front parlour’ and the guest room now.
+My shop and office used to be in the front part of the house – they’re back to being the ‘front parlour’ and the guest room now.
+In 2007, I moved everything to the internet, something not heard of until modern times.
 Part of simplifying my life was making my home life more simple as well.

 This blog is my way of sharing the ups and downs on my road to simplicity…a trip that reaches its destination only when I reach my ending.

 Anyway, please have a stroll through the posts.
 I hope some will resonate with you!